jwerba14/Species-Traits/README.md

 daphnia_life_params.R - summarized fecundity, growth and death of daphnia magna, simple first look at data, runs, not described in script

-daphnia_lifetie1.R - prettier graphs than daphnia_life_params.R but nothing new, not needed, runs, not described in script

 basic_cerio_pop_curves.R - lots of plots of ceriodaphnia growth curves, some attempts with writing equations for growth curves but not complete, runs, not described in script

 nh4_prac.R - gets parameter for chlorophyll uptake, needs to be gone through, runs, not described in script